 John Anstey, (b c1783 in Kent) a fisherman by trade, married Ann Wallis (b 1779) in Frindsbury, Kent in 1807.
 They had children in Strood:

 - William Charles Anstey (b 1811, he married Elizabeth Allbury in 1839 in Rochester and he was a seaman in the Navy.
-William had joined the Navy in 1828 and in 1831 he was an ‘Ordinary Seaman’ on the ship ‘Ranger’ in Bermuda.
+William had joined the Royal Navy in 1828 and in 1831 he was an ‘Ordinary Seaman’ on the ship ‘Ranger’ in Bermuda.
 They were at Folkestone, Kent in the 1841 Census.
 William was still a seaman in 1845 – we currently find no children);

 - Charles Anstey (b 1814, married Elizabeth Caroline Illenden (Ellenden) (b 1818) of Gillingham in Medway in 1840 when he was a “bachelor and mariner of Gillingham, son of John Anstey fisherman“.
 He was a fisherman in Strood in the 1841 Census and a mariner in John Street, Medway in the 1851 Census.
 They had children in Strood Ann Anstey (b 1841); Lucy Rebecca Anstey (b 1843); Mary Susannah Anstey (b 1846); Louisa Anstey (b 1850); Charlotte Eliza Anstey (b 1853).
 Charles Anstey died in 1853 (aged 40) in Rochester, living at John Street, St Margaret’s, Rochester.
 In the 1861 Census Elizabeth Anstey (widow and needlewoman) was living with her family at John Street, Rochester (Medway).
 In the 1881 Census, Elizabeth Caroline Anstey (widow) and her daughter Lucy Rebecca Anstey were still living in Rochester);